mq_notify - register for notification when a message is available

 A "null" notification: the calling process is registered as the target for notification, but when a message arrives, no notification is sent.

-Notify the process by sending the signal specified in sigev_signo
+Notify the process by sending the signal specified in

 .
-See sigevent(7) for general details.
-The si_code
+See sigevent(3type) for general

 field of the siginfo_t

-structure will be set to SI_MESGQ.
+will be set to SI_MESGQ.
 In addition, si_pid

-will be set to the PID of the process that sent the message, and si_uid
+will be set to the PID of the process that sent the message, and

-will be set to the real user ID of the sending process.
+will be set to the real user ID of the sending

 Upon message delivery, invoke sigev_notify_function